 Support from the Tony Hudgell Foundation

 This project is funded by the Evelina London Charity and the Tony Hudgell Foundation.
-Tony Hudgell (pictured below) is a 7 year-old boy and an award-winning fundraiser, who endured life-changing injuries at six weeks old.
+Tony Hudgell (pictured below aged 7) is a 9 year-old boy and an award-winning fundraiser, who endured life-changing injuries at six weeks old.
 His lived experience and the breadth of healthcare needs he has, is an illustration of the importance of timely access to rehabilitation and habilitation, to help children and young people live the best life possible.

 Read more about Tony Hudgell’s mission and fundraising activities.